kaidez/kaidez.github.io/_posts/2011-03-16-html5-project-update-responsive-web-design.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: An article on responsive web design, CSS3 media queries and using it in kaidez's HTML5 Project, resource list of links at the end
+excerpt: An article on responsive web design, CSS3 media queries and using it in kaidez's HTML5 Project, resource list of links at the end
 permalink: /html5-project-update-responsive-web-design/
-category: coding-best-practices
+categories: coding-best-practices
 cat-name: "Code Tips"
 tags: [rwd, html5, media queries]
 ---